ropensci/GSODR/README.md

 data provided by the US National Climatic Data Center (NCDC) are a valuable source of weather data with global coverage.
 However, the data files are cumbersome and difficult to work with.
-The GSODR package aims to make it easy to find, tranfer and format the data you need for use in analysis.
-The GSODR package provides three main functions for facilitating this:
+The GSODR package aims to make it easy to find, transfer and format the data you need for use in analysis.
+The GSODR package provides four main functions for facilitating this:

 -   `get_GSOD()` - the main function that will query and transfer files